• Disease Overview

 Causes

-Choroideremia can be caused by many different changes (called variants or mutations) in the CHM gene.
+Choroideremia can be caused by many different changes (variants) in the CHM gene.
 The CHM gene encodes REP1 (RAB escort protein 1), a protein that takes part in targeting vesicles (small sacs of substances) into, out of and within cells.

-Choroideremia is an X linked recessive genetic condition.
-These disorders are caused by an abnormal gene on the X chromosome and manifest mostly in males.
-Females who have an altered gene on one of their X chromosomes are carriers for that disorder.
-Carrier females usually do not display symptoms, because females have two X chromosomes and only one carries the altered gene.
-Males have one X chromosome that is inherited from their mothers; if a male inherits an X chromosome that contains the altered gene, he will develop the disease.
+Choroideremia is an X-linked recessive genetic condition.
+X-linked genetic disorders are conditions caused by a disease-causing gene variant on the X chromosome and mostly affect males.
+Females who have a disease-causing gene variant on one of their X chromosomes are carriers for that disorder.
+Carrier females usually do not have symptoms because females have two X chromosomes and only one carries the gene variant.
+Males have one X chromosome that is inherited from their mother and if a male inherits an X chromosome that contains a disease-causing gene variant, he will develop the disease.

 • < Previous section